1971 Ibrox disaster: Events

 The disaster occurred on Saturday, 2 January 1971, when 66 people were killed in a crush as supporters tried to leave the stadium.
 The match was an Old Firm game (Rangers v Celtic) and was attended by more than 80,000 fans.
 In the 90th minute, Celtic took a 1–0 lead through Jimmy Johnstone, but in the final moments of the match, Colin Stein scored an equaliser for Rangers.
-As thousands of spectators were leaving the ground by stairway 13, it appears that someone may have fallen, causing a massive chain-reaction pile-up of people.
+As thousands of spectators were leaving the ground by Stairway 13, it appears that someone may have fallen, causing a massive chain reaction pile-up of people.

-Initially there was speculation that some fans left the ground slightly early when Celtic scored, but then turned back when they heard the crowd cheering when Stein scored the equaliser, colliding with fans leaving the ground when the match ended.
-The official inquiry into the disaster indicated that there was no truth in this hypothesis, however, as all the spectators were heading in the same direction at the time of the collapse.
+Initially, there was speculation that some fans left the ground slightly early when Celtic scored, but then turned back when they heard the crowd cheering when Stein scored the equaliser, colliding with fans leaving the ground when the match ended.
+The official inquiry into the disaster indicated that there was no truth in this hypothesis, however, as all the spectators were heading in the same direction at the time of the incident.

 Most of the deaths were caused by compressive asphyxia, with bodies being stacked up to 6 ft deep in the area.
 More than 200 other fans were injured.

 Kenny Dalglish, then a Celtic player, was in the stands when the tragedy occurred.
-Dalglish was also present at the Heysel and Hillsborough disasters, in 1985 and 1989 respectively, with Liverpool F.C.
+Dalglish was also present at the Heysel and Hillsborough disasters, in 1985 and 1989 respectively, with Liverpool.

 Victims

 Sixty-six people died on the day at the stadium as a result of injuries incurred during the disaster.
-Of those who died, all were aged under 50, 61 were under 40, 49 were under 30, 33 were under 20 and 1 was aged under 10.
+Of those who died, all were aged under 50; 61 were under 40, 49 were under 30, 33 were under 20 and one was aged under 10.
 The loss included many children, five of whom, Peter Easton, Martin Paton, Mason Phillips, Brian Todd and Douglas Morrison, were schoolmates from the same town of Markinch in Fife.
-The loss also included 31 teenagers, including the only female victim Margaret Ferguson of Maddiston in Falkirk, age 18.
-The youngest child to die was Nigel Patrick Pickup of Liverpool, age 9.
+The loss also included 31 teenagers, including the only female victim, 18-year-old Margaret Ferguson of Maddiston, Stirlingshire.
+The youngest child to die was 9-year-old Nigel Pickup of Liverpool.

-Over 200 people were reported to have suffered injuries.
+More than 200 people were reported to have suffered injuries.